 - Permanent disabilities

 These injuries often have devastating effects on injured victims and their families.
-Victims may face substantial medical expenses and a costly and time-consuming recovery.
+Victims may face substantial medical expenses and costly and time-consuming recovery.

 Common Causes of Fall Accidents